fedora-infra/fmn/fmn/web/docs/about.rst

   - "is a bodhi message"
   - "relates to the user **toshio**"

-You could not combine those both into the same chain, because *all filters on a chain* must evalulate to ``True`` for the chain to trigger a notification.
+You could not combine those both into the same chain, because *all rules on a chain* must evalulate to ``True`` for the chain to trigger a notification.

 Messaging Context